Practivio/amazon/content/products/paxcoo-jewelry-findings-supplies-lobster-B07543G29V/index.md

 ---
 title: "Paxcoo Jewelry Findings Supplies Lobster"
-description: "wholesale jewelry making supplies in bulk usa: Data-driven within Top Tier ranking using the Practivio Score™.
-Positioned by quality, value, demand, findabilit…"
+description: "buy jewelry supplies wholesale: Data-driven within Balanced Choice ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, momen…"
-keywords: ["wholesale jewelry making supplies in bulk usa"]
+keywords: ["buy jewelry supplies wholesale"]
-seo_title: "wholesale jewelry making supplies in bulk usa — Hidden Gem Top Tier (2025)"
+seo_title: "buy jewelry supplies wholesale — Smart Buy Balanced Choice (2025)"
 canonicalURL: "/products/paxcoo-jewelry-findings-supplies-lobster-B07543G29V/"
 ---

-**💎 Practivio Score™:** 964 — _Hidden Gem_
+**🏆 Practivio Score™:** 843 — _Smart Buy_

-*If you're comparing **wholesale jewelry making supplies in bulk usa**, **[Paxcoo Jewelry Findings Supplies Lobster](https://www.amazon.com/dp/B07543G29V?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **buy jewelry supplies wholesale**, **[Paxcoo Jewelry Findings Supplies Lobster](https://www.amazon.com/dp/B07543G29V?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Paxcoo Jewelry Findings Supplies Lobster” on Amazon](https://www.amazon.com/dp/B07543G29V?tag=practivio-20) This Jewelry Making Eye Pins is positioned **1 out of 297**, within the **Top Tier tier**.
+[Shop “Paxcoo Jewelry Findings Supplies Lobster” on Amazon](https://www.amazon.com/dp/B07543G29V?tag=practivio-20) This Jewelry Making Tools & Accessories is positioned **46 out of 266**, within the **Balanced Choice tier**.
-Practivio identifies it as a **Hidden Gem**, based on its comparative standing.
+Practivio recommends it as a **Smart Buy**, based on its comparative standing.

 ### What the signals indicate
-Price: standing 285 of 297 (top 96% for price).
+Price: standing 136 of 266 (top 52% for price).
-Reviews: standing 9 of 297 (top 4% for review numbers).
+Reviews: standing 49 of 266 (top 19% for review numbers).
-Rating: standing 69 of 297 (top 24% for rating quality).
+Rating: standing 62 of 266 (top 24% for rating quality).
-Demand: standing 42 of 297 (top 15% for monthly demand).
+Demand: standing 124 of 266 (top 47% for monthly demand).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-Within the Top Tier tier, the Hidden Gem holds a Practivio Score™ of 964.00.
+Within the Balanced Choice tier, the Hidden Gem holds a Practivio Score™ of 889.00.
-You’re looking at the current Hidden Gem in this tier.
+This pick trails the Hidden Gem by 46.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07543G29V?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00E8RT8BI?tag=practivio-20)

 ### FAQ: Inclusion criteria
 We only compare products once they meet the baseline standards.